 These changes are about giving more control to cardholders, but also introduce significant friction to recurring payment flows that will result in more recurring payments being declined by issuing banks.

-Using Stripe's solutions to comply with recurring payments regulation is the best way to prepare your business for these changes.
-Read our dedicated support document on this topic.
+Using Stripe's Billing solutions to comply with recurring payments regulation is the best way to prepare your business for these changes.
+Read our documentation on how to accept recurring payments from India-issued cards.

 Only card issuers and card networks are permitted to store the card data of an India-issued card for transactions processed through payment service providers licensed by the RBI.
 The RBI requires payment aggregators (like Stripe India) to use network tokens for payment processing instead of the actual credit/debit card number.